gorzek/loomwords/README.md

 `This is the lie of Alice Edwards, a word by word stand-up comic prefabricate.`

 It's not Shakespeare, but this should give you an idea of what you can do with this system.

+## Future Work

+There are a number of features and improvements planned for the future, including:

+* A migration script for when you realize you've littered a template with 60 instances of `<my_junk>` and want to change it to `<good_stuff>`.
+* Different output formatting options, such as markdown-to-HTML.
+* More intelligent capitalization for sentences.
+* Intelligent handling of articles like a/an.
+* A standard for putting comment lines in templates that will be ignored and stripped out when rendering.
+* Enabling dynamic subtemplate behavior for stickies.
+* Making the `--debug` switch do something useful.
+* Creation of shorthands for various syntax for the power users among you.
+* More intelligent path handling for the replacement file option.
+* A standard data pack and themes to help you get started using Loomwords with community-sourced data.